 Combine vinegar fifty-fifty with fruit juice to soften the vinegar's sharpness.
 This juice and vinegar mixture provides a flavor punch when mixed with just two or three tablespoons of oil for every half cup of dressing.
 Try pomegranate juice with red wine vinegar on spinach salad or grapefruit juice with white wine vinegar on an Italian tri-colore salad of radicchio, endive, and arugula or watercress.

-More from our magazine: Hot Chinese Chicken Salad
+More from our magazine: Italian Pickled Zucchini

 In this recipe, the pureed vegetables give the salad dressing body that normally comes from oil.
 See how in this vivid, almost creamy combination of roasted red pepper, tomato, jalapeno and just one tablespoon of oil.
 Increase the heat by including more of the jalapeno and its seeds, if you like.